 Formula Explanation:

 - In this function both the arguments in the parameter are mandatory.
 Firstly, it takes the range of cells that will be counted.
 The second section takes the criteria which is the condition.
-Based on this condition the counting will be executed.
+Counting is executed based on this condition.

 - By using COUNTIF(C5:D5,B5)+(C5=D5)=0 we are trying to find out if the row has matched or unique values.
 If the count is 0 then it is unique otherwise there is a matched value.